Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Some things you can expect when skiing in Karakol

 - Low prices.
 Like other resorts in Central Asia, Karakol offers some of the cheapest skiing anywhere in the world.
-Ski lift passes cost around $20 USD and services on the mountain are equally affordable.
-Ski rental costs less than $15 USD a day, and transport costs are extremely affordable with return shared transport back to Karakol town around $5 USD.
-Restaurants on the mountain serve hearty meals for just a few dollars and beers are less than $2 USD.
+Ski lift passes cost around $20 USD, and services on the mountain are equally affordable.
+Ski rental costs less than $15 USD a day, and transport costs are extremely affordable, with return shared transport back to Karakol town around $5 USD.
+Restaurants on the mountain serve hearty meals for just a few dollars, and beers are less than $2 USD.
 There is even ski-in ski-out accommodation starting from $75 USD per night.
 Prices that are pretty much unheard of anywhere else in the world.

 - Varied terrain, interesting tree runs, and beautiful views of the Tien Shan.
 While the number of groomed runs may be limited here at only 20 kilometers, the opportunities to pick your own line through the coniferous forests are endless.
-The views of the surrounding mountains are breathtaking and the resort offers a wild and unique ski experience.
+The views of the surrounding mountains are breathtaking, and the resort offers a wild and unique ski experience.

 Some things you can’t expect when skiing in Karakol